Welcome to Florence

 Managing Mental Health

-During orientation, students are provided a list of health resources and services that includes several English-speaking options for mental health specialists.
+Students are provided a list of English-speaking mental health professionals in our virtual CET Center (within our Canvas platform).
+Those included on the list accept the health insurance every CET student has for the entirety of their program duration.
 On-site staff are available to advise students seeking mental health services to the best of their abilities.

 Dietary Restrictions